rahuldoesntsingh/Flatris-LAB/README.md

 Thanks [@paulgergely](https://twitter.com/paulgergely) for the initial flat design!

-This is an update to the readme file
+This is an update to the readme file test 6/23

 Also see [elm-flatris](https://github.com/w0rm/elm-flatris).